wyhwong/archeo/src/README.md

   visualize-prior        Visualize the prior distribution.
 ```

+In the following,
+we will introduce the available commands in the CLI.

 ### Generate a Preset Prior with CLI

+We provide a command to generate preset priors, which can be used for further analysis.

 ```
 > python -m archeo generate-preset-prior --help